 Section 6: Summary and Conclusion

+We were able to develop regression models that could account for ~65% of the variation in box office revenues.
+This was an improvement over the fit in some of the regression models we found in our literature review.
+We were also able to develop classification models that had F1-scores of around 0.70 when trying to predict if a movie was profitable.

 Upon completion of this project and modeling effort, several unexpected insights were found.
 Depending on the model used, the historical revenue of the screenwriters involved in a given movie seemed to have more importance than the historical revenue of the actors or directors.
 This was especially the case in the linear regression models.
 Intuitively, we would expect a famous actor or director to be the ones who carry a movie, but our work says the screenwriter is just as important, if not more so.
 After looking at which screenwriters have the most revenue associated with them, Stan Lee is one of the obvious outliers.
 His historical revenues in our dataset is about $17.5 billion because his name appears with any movie adapted from comic books.
 A further test that could be done is to remove movies associated with him to see if the historical screenwriter relationship with revenues remains strong.

 The lack of importance and variance among the season in which a movie is released is also surprising.
 It is possible that the difficulties we faced with verifying accurate release dates may have been a factor in this.